Lakewood Parks and Recreation is always working to improve our parks. Refer to this page to see what the City is planning and working on.

 STATUS: Final Design currently underway, bidding is anticipated mid 2023, with project completion in 2024.
 This project will have federal permitting due to in-water work.

-The baseball fields at Fort Steilacoom Park serve youth and adults throughout Pierce, Thurston and South King Counties.
+The baseball fields at Fort Steilacoom Park serve youth and adults throughout Pierce, Thurston and South King counties.
 Replacing dirt infields with synthetic turf material will make Fort Steilacoom Park a more desirable location for large tournaments.
-The City is working with Pierce College to develop a collegiate sized home field on field #1 with additional amenities.
-Pierce College will cover all improvement costs over and above new turf.
-The City would have access to program the facility when not in use by the College.
-An Interlocal Agreement and amendment was approved in 2021 to move the project forward.
-A second ILA will address the details of the City’s ownership of improvements and Pierce College’s rights to use, along with other details of the City and College’s ability to coordinate access, maintenance, operations, facility replacement and use of the updated fields.
+The City and Pierce College partnered to build a collegiate size home field on field #1 in the park with additional amenities.
+Pierce College will cover all improvement costs over and above new turf cost.
+The City will have access to use the facility when not in use by the college.
+The addition of a Home Field to Fort Steilacoom is a win for the college, a win for the city and a win for Lakewood residents who will now get to watch college baseball and cheer on the “home team” from Fort Steilacoom Park.

 Project Cost: $6,082,339 M ($1,610,000 City / $4,472,339 Pierce College funds)

 City Funding Source: REET $250,000; Commerce Grant, $994,700, YAF grant $350,000, $15,300 general funds

 STATUS: Construction activity expected to begin the week of Aug.
 7, 2023

 This project continues City efforts to improve the quality of life for residents in the Springbrook neighborhood.
 This project will help us clean up approximately 660 linear feet of shoreline, improve water quality, and create a healthy place for Springbrook residents.
 Improvements include walking paths, viewpoints, picnic and open space areas, a dog park, basketball court, updated community garden, a bike pump track and park sign replacement.

 Funding Source: $757,540 Department of Commerce grant and $688,100 City funds